Photos from this trip can be found here.

 Enchanted Slam = McClellan Peak + Enchantment Peak

-Today was a free for all of us to do whatever wanted.
-Since my main goal for this trip was to bag some Bulger peaks, so that’s what I ended up doing…and then some.
+A free day for all of us to do whatever we wanted.
+Besides Prusik Peak, my objective for this trip was to climb the two aforementioned Bulger peaks, so that’s what I ended up doing.

-I managed to get Jan to join me, since everyone else had their own agenda.
-Alistair and Sean went back to climbing the south face of Prusik Peak, craaaaaaazy!
-We were all more than happy to give up our racks so they would sure make it to the top without running out of pieces like the group from yesterday.
-But that’s a whole other talk show which I won’t get into here. 🙂
+Everyone else had their own agenda, but I managed to get Jan to join me.
+Alistair and Sean went back to climbing south face of Prusik Peak, fuuuuuun!
+The rest of us were more than happy to contribute our racks so they wouldn’t worry about running out of pieces like the group from yesterday.
+But that’s a whole other talk show for another day.

 McClellan was an easy class 3 climb via the north face, with lots of scree leading up to the Prong.
 It was a smart idea to space ourselves and so we’re never directly above the other person when one of us took the lead.
 We couldn’t have asked for another better day in The Enchantments y’all, sunny all day!
 It didn’t take nearly as long as I thought it was going to take us to reach the summit.
 The most fun part for me was the slabby final scramble, although getting back down later was a little…sketchy.